Skip to main content

 And this is expected: when you deploy data to other Salesforce orgs, Salesforce generates the IDs on the fly, and you have no control over it.

-This might be a little mind-bending, so let’s summarise it with a table:
+This might be a little confusing, so let’s summarise it with a table:

 Org